FlyGuy352/CrossChainNFTPaymaster/backend/README.md

 - `HederaHybridNFT.sol` tracks the source code for the NFT contract for ease of development and debugging.
 However, it was flattened into `HederaHybridNFT_flat.sol`, and that version was deployed to the Hedera Testnet because the contract verification service failed to resolve OpenZeppelin imports.

-- If the Paymaster contract address changes, paymasterDeposit.ts should be updated to reflect the latest address for contract interaction.
+- If the Paymaster contract address changes, `paymasterDeposit.ts` should be updated to reflect the latest address for contract interaction.

+- If the Wallet Factory contract address changes, `setupDemoUser.ts` should be updated to reflect the latest address for contract interaction.

 - A **custom `verifyHedera.ts` Hardhat task** was implemented since the native `hardhat verify` command does **not** support Hedera Testnet.